uddr/gerrit-checks/src/main/resources/Documentation/rest-api-pending-checks.md

 This REST endpoint only returns pending checks for current patch sets.

-Note that all users are allowed to list pending checks but the result includes only checks on changes that are visible to the calling user.
+Note that all users are allowed to query pending checks but the result includes only checks on changes that are visible to the calling user.
 This means pending checks for non-visible changes are filtered out.